AtlasOfLivingAustralia/galah-python-workshop/_episodes/06-Making-a-Species-List.md

 - "Generate a list of species from a specified taxonomic rank"
 - "Generate a species list with counts of species observations"
 keypoints:
-- "Species lists are X"
+- "Species lists are useful to know which species are in a particular area, or for reporting"
 - "You can generate species lists from any specified rank"
 - "Generating a species list with counts takes little time and few lines of code"
 ---